If you are travelling with a radiation monitor, it is recommended that you also bring a control monitor.

 In some overseas airports, body scanners may use backscatter X-ray technology.
 These scanners apply very low levels of ionising radiation and measure the reflected X-rays from the person being screened.
 Typically, the radiation dose from these scanners is many times lower than that of medical X-rays.
 It is unlikely that these types of scanners would result in a measurable radiation dose to the monitor.

-For an optimal approach, we recommend carrying both the personal monitor and the travel control monitor with you when undergoing passenger screening.
-This practice minimises the influence of baggage scanners on the background dose and ensures a consistent background dose reading on both devices.
+We recommend carrying both the personal monitor and the travel control monitor with you when undergoing passenger screening.
+This will minimise the impact of baggage scanners on the background dose and ensure a consistent background dose reading on both devices.

 Will air travel cause a false reading on my monitor?